ca4ti/DragonProbe/README.md

 ## TODO

 - [ ] A name
+- [ ] A (VID and) PID, and maybe better subclass & protocol IDs for the vnd cfg itf
 - [x] CMSIS-DAP JTAG implementation
 - [x] Flashrom/SPI support using Serprog
   - Parallel ROM flashing support, too, by having the device switch into a